ABOUT THE PARK 1857 - 2020

 Childrens cycle track, 6 Tennis courts, older childrens adventure area, 3 bowling greens with new bowling pavilion, younger childrens play area with slides & swings, basket ball court and new discovery trail, with discovery stones which take the visitor right around the park.

-The Parks Wildlife
+The Park Wildlife

 The park has an array of wildlife, including many birds